assocworks/purcosa-docs/docs/tenders/creating-a-tender.md

 Upon successfully saving the new tender:

 - A draft tender invitation email will be created.
-See [Creating a tender mailing group](./mailing-groups.md).
+See [Tender Invitation Mailings](./tender-invitation-mailings.md) for more.
 - Details provided for Information Sessions will be used to create Info Session events within the CRM system, allowing suppliers to register to attend these events.
+See [Information Sessions](./info-sessions.md) for more.

 Make sure all relevant fields are filled out and that any required supporting documents are uploaded before proceeding to publish the tender.

+---